HOW TO TAKE A SHOWER

 For shampoo, we suggest J.R.
 LiggettÕs bar shampoo.
 Other pure soaps are also okay.
 Do not use fancy, smelly soaps or shampoo, as most contain somewhat toxic chemicals.

 Better brands of body products include Jason, Aubrey Organics, and a few others only.
 The rest are full of chemicals, even in the health food store.
 For more on body care products, please read Care Of The Skin on this site.

-4. Rest a few minutes.
-After you apply soap, sit quietly for at least two minutes to let the soap do its work.
-If you just rub the soap on and then quickly rinse off, you will not benefit nearly as much as if you sit quietly for at least a few minutes before rinsing.
-You can shave in the shower while waiting for the soap to work, if you like.
+6. Rest a few minutes.
+After you brush with soap, ideally DO NOT IMMEDIATELY RINSE IT OFF.
+Sit quietly for at least two minutes to let the soap do its work.
+If you just rub the soap on and then quickly rinse off, the soap does not have a chance to do its work.

-6. Remove callus and dead skin.
+8. If desired, remove callus and dead skin.
 If you wish, you can rub off the thick callus that most people have on their heels.
 This requires a pumice stone.
-Women love to do this, in part because they often wear sandals, while men wear them less often, and care a little less about the appearance of their feet.
+Women often like to do this, in part because they often wear sandals, while men wear them less often, and care a little less about the appearance of their feet.

 Other parts of the feet and body may also have some thick dead skin that can be rubbed off with your fingers or with a pumice stone.

 9. Wash your fingernails.
 You can pick them clean or use a nailbrush.

 10. Shaving in the shower.
 Some people like doing this because it is easy to clean up afterwards and because the hair all over the body will be saturated with water and therefore somewhat easier to shave.
 If needed, you can buy a mirror designed for use in the shower.
 For safety, remain sitting at all times.

 11. Dry off.
 This is best done inside the shower stall or tub.
 Just sit and rub the body with the towel.
 This should feel good, and is a method of skin brushing.